 Call for Evidence

-What Works for Children’s Social Care is the Review’s “what works” partner, they will support the review by producing and commissioning evidence summaries, rapid reviews and new analysis.
+What Works for Children’s Social Care supported the review by producing and commissioning evidence summaries, rapid reviews and new analysis.
 These can be reviewed on the supporting evidence page by clicking the button below.

 Research with children and families who have experienced children’s social care

-We are working with the Policy Lab to better understand the experiences of children and parents in receipt of social care services through undertaking research using ethnographic methods.
-This ‘Spotlight on Families’ will include remote semi-structured interviews and video diaries, and will provide detailed insights into participants’ experiences to inform the review’s recommendations.
+We worked with Policy Lab to better understand the experiences of children and parents in contact with social care services through undertaking research using ethnographic methods.
+This ‘Spotlight on Families’ included remote semi-structured interviews and video diaries to provide detailed insights into participants’ experiences to inform the review’s recommendations.

-We are working with Alma Economics to estimate the costs associated with the current children’s social care system and the cost-effectiveness of the Review’s recommendations as they develop.
+We worked with Alma Economics to estimate the costs associated with the current children’s social care system and the cost effectiveness of the review’s recommendations

-In November 2021, we published ‘Paying the price’ – a report summarising the results of this research.
-It estimates the annual social cost of adverse outcomes for all children who have ever needed a social worker at £23 billion.
+In November 2021, we published ‘Paying the price’ which estimates the annual social cost of adverse outcomes for all children who have ever needed a social worker at £23 billion.

-The second stage of the work will estimate the potential costs and benefits of the recommendations that emerge out of the review when they are developed.
-The evidence from this work will feed into the review’s final report.
+The second stage of the work estimated the potential costs and benefits of our recommendations The evidence from this work has fed into the review’s final report.